Bang Boet

 Bang Boet (also written as Bang Berd; บางเบิด, [bāːŋ bɤ̀ːt]) is a coastal area of the Gulf of Thailand belonging to Sai Thong Sub-district, Bang Saphan Noi District of Prachuap Khiri Khan Province and Pak Khlong Sub-district, Pathio District of Chumphon province.

 Its name Bang Boet, literally translated as "place of bombs", because in World War II it was a target that was bombed by the Allies.
-In the past, Bang Boet was known for farming watermelons on the Prince Sithiporn Kridakara's cultivation.
+In the past, Bang Boet was known for farming watermelons on Prince Sithiporn Kridakara's cultivation.
 He originally brought the seed from the USA.
 These watermelons were large in size, sweet and crispy, known as Bang Boet Watermelon.

 Bang Boet is a small curving bay with a clean beach and water.
 It also has a hill of the same name, Khao Bang Boet, which is a notable feature.
 Half of the hill is on land, and the other half went down into the sea.
 Half way north of Prachuap Khiri Khan, and the other half to the south, is of Chumphon.
 The southern part of the hill has a canal.
-The canal is divided between provinces of Prachuap Khiri Khan and Chumphon.
+The canal is divided between the provinces of Prachuap Khiri Khan and Chumphon.

-Bang Boet Beach has a length of approximately 14 km and cool.
+Bang Boet Beach has a length of approximately 14 km and is cool.
 Not far from the beach and hill is home to the Sithiporn Kridakara Research Station and Museum that exhibits his work and biography.